timnboys/documentation/Docs/integrator3/installupgrade_guide/newwhmcs6.md

 1. Log into your WHMCS administration control panel.
 2. Navigate to *Addons* > *Integrator 3*.
 Click on the *Settings* link at the top center of the page.
-3. Fill in the fields below and press 'Save Settings' to connect your Joomla site to Integrator 3.
+3. Fill in the fields below and press 'Save Settings' to connect your WHMCS site to Integrator 3.
   * **Integrator URL** - This should be the fully qualified domain name to your Integrator 3 application.
   * **Secret Token** - This is the API Key that you copied down out of Integrator 3 in the section entitled 'Create the Connection in Integrator 3'.
   * **Connection ID** - This is the Connection ID you copied out of Integrator 3 in the section entitled 'Create the Connection in Integrator 3'.